Bloody Friday (1972): American reaction

+The growing anti-IRA sentiment in the United States as a result of IRA actions prompted NORAID officials to contact Mac Stíofáin and told him that IRA atrocities were harming financial support and tarnishing the group's image in America.

 Irish republican reaction

 For the IRA, it was "an operation gone awry".
 IRA Chief of Staff, Seán Mac Stíofáin, said the civilian casualties "compromised the intended effect" of the bombings.
-Brendan Hughes, Officer Commanding of the IRA's Belfast Brigade, viewed the attack as a disaster.
+Brendan Hughes, Officer Commanding of the IRA's Belfast Brigade, viewed the attack as a shame.
 He described his reaction in an interview organised by Boston College:

 I was the operational commander of the "Bloody Friday" operation.
 I remember when the bombs started to go off, I was in Leeson Street, and I thought, "There's too much here".
 I sort of knew that there were going to be casualties, either [because] the Brits could not handle so many bombs or they would allow some to go off because it suited them to have casualties.
 I feel a bit guilty about it because, as I say, there was no intention to kill anyone that day.
 I have a fair deal of regret that "Bloody Friday" took place ... a great deal of regret ...
 If I could do it over again I wouldn't do it.

 In July 2002, the Provisional IRA issued a statement of apology to An Phoblacht, which read:

+Consequences

+Ten days after the bombings, the British Army launched Operation Motorman, in which it re-took IRA-controlled areas in Belfast and Derry, but also drove IRA members into the neighbouring Republic of Ireland, where they used the territory to carry out attacks on British targets in Northern Ireland and England throughout the remainder of the conflict.
+It was the biggest British military operation since the Suez Crisis of 1956.
+In his memoirs, Whitelaw wrote "The re-establishment of control required a major military operation.
+Fortunately […] the IRA leaders gave me further propaganda assistance.
+While the planning for [Operation Motorman] was in progress they unleashed a savage bombing operation in the centre of Belfast".